-Nearly 1 million people watched the U.N.
+More than 1 million people watched the U.N.
 General Assembly online — when K-pop band BTS took to the podium

 This is not the first U.N. visit by BTS, the face of South Korean soft power.
 But Monday’s visit was their first appearance in their new formal diplomatic role as “special presidential envoy for future generations and culture,” a designation by South Korean President Moon Jae-in ahead of their trip to accompany him to the 76th session of U.N.
 General Assembly in New York.

-After a roughly 7-minute speech, the band showed a video performance of their summer hit song, “Permission to Dance.”
+After a roughly seven-minute speech, the band showed a video performance of their summer hit song, “Permission to Dance.”
 The video showed the members singing and dancing throughout the General Assembly Hall and on the U.N. headquarter premises.
 The members said they hoped the song would inspire positivity and welcomeness.

 In his remarks introducing BTS, Moon called the band “the artist that is most loved by the people around the world.”